Student writes #BlackLivesMatter on college application 100 times

 - He says he is still deciding which school he will attend

 (CNN)If you're applying to college, you can spend hours crafting the perfect admissions essay.
-Of you can just write the same word 100 times.
+Or you can just write the same word 100 times.

 It worked for Ziad Ahmed.